 - Pour the quinoa and broth or water into the rice cooker.
 If you’re not sure what you’re going to use it for, you might want to just use water.
 If you know your future plan, broth can be a good option to give it more flavor.

 - Add in salt and turn on the rice cooker.

 - Most will be done cooking in around 30 minutes.

 - Once it’s done cooking, wait a few minutes and then fluff it with a fork.

 - It will end up making about 3-4 cups of quinoa.

-I was so excited about this, I already made this Mexican quinoa dish with my first batch of quinoa!
+I was so excited about this, I already made this kale and quinoa salad with my first batch of quinoa!

 The recipe was already easy, but now I can whip this together in minutes before popping it in the oven!

-If you’re looking for a rice cooker, here’s what I use!
+If you’re looking for a rice cooker, this one makes a perfect batch of quinoa.

 This is the rice cooker that I have (affiliate link) and it works great!
 I’m sure it would work in pretty much any sort of rice cooker though so if you already have one at home, give it a try!